Comparison with Other Tools¶

 nplusone is the closest existing tool in concept.
 It specifically detects N+1 queries by monitoring lazy-loaded relationship access.

-Strengths of nplusone: - Focused, simple implementation - Low overhead for its specific use case - Integrates with pytest via warnings
+- Low overhead for its specific use case

-Where django-query-doctor adds value: - Six additional detection categories beyond N+1 - Exact file:line references (nplusone reports the model/relationship only) - Copy-paste fix code generation - Management commands for full-project scanning - Query budgets and CI/CD enforcement - Git diff-aware filtering for incremental adoption
+Where django-query-doctor adds value: - Six additional detection categories beyond N+1 - Exact file:line references (nplusone reports the model/relationship only) - Copy-paste fix code generation - Management commands for full-project scanning - Query budgets and CI/CD enforcement - Git diff-aware filtering for incremental adoption - Designed to run in production; nplusone's own documentation says it should only be used in development

 vs. django-auto-prefetch¶